-Some PLU Scholarships will be sponsored by the generosity of one or more donors to the PLU endowment fund.
+Some PLU Scholarships are funded by the generosity of donor(s) to the PLU endowment fund.
 Alumni and friends of PLU have establish scholarships here because they believe strongly in the value of a PLU education.
 Donor contributions are largely responsible for the generous level of academic, talent, and need-based scholarships that currently benefit students.
 Throughout the academic year, students who fit specific, donor designated criteria may be selected for designated (named) scholarships.
-If you are selected, your original scholarship has been serving as a placeholder award that will be renamed with this donor sponsored fund.
-In most cases, a named scholarship will replace a student's existing PLU gift award.
+If you are selected, a named scholarship will likely replace your existing PLU scholarship or grant.
 All named scholarship recipients are encouraged to complete a Scholarship Thank You Letter Form.
 For a complete listing of PLU controlled scholarships, please click on "Restricted Awards" on the PLU Student Financial Services website.